ChiragSaini03/Tompare/readMe.md

 # Team 1:-
 This team contain a dedicated architecture which offers feature of updating different pictures for thumbnail of a video and a description and other users can select the best thumbnail amongst them.
+- > Temporary problem for starvation of a request if its unattended by any user for long time.

 Rakshit Verma,
 Khushal Yadav